Image is All You Need to Empower Large-scale Diffusion Models for In-Domain Generation: Experimental Details

-\myparagraph{Inference} We employ the DPM-Solver++ scheduler~\cite{lu2022dpm} with 100 steps across all models while using 25 steps for stylized results to achieve better results.
+We employ the DPM-Solver++ scheduler~\cite{lu2022dpm} with 100 steps across all models while using 25 steps for stylized results to achieve better results.
 Regarding the guidance scale, we perform grid searches on all models and conditions, with an interval of $0.25$.
-In text-guided generation, we combine the prompts for baselines, like \texttt{a photo of <ffhq> face, wearing glasses}, and only use control prompt for our method, \emph{i.e.}, \texttt{wearing glasses}.
+In text-guided generation, we combine the prompts for baselines, like \texttt{a photo of <V> face, wearing glasses}.
+To quantitatively measure the fidelity and controllability of the generated images, we incorporate the FID in unconditional generation, and alignment in conditional generation.
+Moreover, we also undertake a user study to gather human preferences, providing a qualitative dimension to our evaluation criteria and ensuring a holistic view of the performance of the methods under scrutiny